-Virtual reality gaming and the pursuit of “flow state”
+Virtual reality gaming and the pursuit of ‘flow state’

 At the end of the day, I love that Orpheus is attempting to tap into a part of the market that so desperately needs their attention.
 If we don’t make self-care a major part of VR today, then we’ll continue to use VR as a distraction from, as opposed as a tool to enhance, our daily lives.

-As for me, along with the peppermint tea, grapefruit candle, and music that make my focus possible, I’ll now be adding some Orpheus games into my flow repertoire.
+As for me, along with the peppermint tea, grapefruit candle and music that make my focus possible, I’ll now be adding some Orpheus games into my flow repertoire.